ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Lines
 * Triangles

-^
+Note:

-Primitives are defined as vectors with a length of four They contain x, y, z, and w elements
+* Primitives are defined as vectors with a length of four
+* They contain x, y, z, and w elements
-These are the three most important primivites in graphics rendering
+* These are the three most important primivites in graphics rendering

 ---